shiminki/webproject_hanghae99/README.md

 # webproject_hanghae99

-Final Project in Hanghae 99
+This is the final web project in the Hanghae 99 program.
+This project will be completed by end of December.